tslocum/sriracha/MANUAL.md

 ### Administrator guide

-As an administrator, in addition to the moderator capabilities, you may:
+As an administrator, in addition to all moderator capabilities, you may:

 - Lift bans
 - Add boards